 This farcical situation continued during the whole weekend, but I won’t bore you with the details, as I would rather use this incident to demonstrate how Hilton (and you) can be better prepared.

-So what lessons are to be learnt from this example, even if we work in a completely different industry?
-I came up with the following points, but would love to hear what other issue of customer journey mapping you would add; just leave me a comment below please.
+So what lessons can we learn from this example, even if we work in a different industry?
+I came up with the following points, but I would love to hear what other issue of customer journey mapping you are having; just leave me a comment below please.

-1. The customer journey needs to integrate all possible contact points.
+1. The customer journey map needs to integrate all possible contact points.

 In Hilton’s case this is clearly not done.
 I was personally offered a cheaper rate at the hotel at which I had already booked five rooms!
 Clearly they had identified that I had reviewed prices online and then offered my the cheaper rate.